Merkel-cell carcinoma: Treatment

-MCC is rare and expedient referral to radiation oncology is critical.
-MCC will quickly relapse following any attempted excisional biopsy.
+Merkel cell carcinoma is typically treated with surgery and radiation; immunotherapy is used in advanced disease.
+If an affected person is being treated with immunosuppressive drugs, they are reduced as much as possible.

 Surgery

-The first step and primary goal of surgical treatment is to obtain negative histologic margins with 1-cm to 2-cm margins.
-Retrospective analyses of data from the National Comprehensive Database (NCDB) suggest no difference in the overall and relative survival of patients with stage I to II MCC who were treated with wide local excision versus MMS.
+Surgical resection is typically performed before other treatments, if possible.
+The type of surgery used may be a simple wide excision or a more specialized technique like Mohs surgery, depending on the individual.
+Part of the staging process – sentinel lymph node biopsy – is often performed at the same time.

 Radiation

 Radiation therapy is the primary management of Merkel cell carcinoma (MCC).
-The largest series we have are from Australia and have demonstrated that radiotherapy alone achieves equal outcomes with upfront or neoadjuvant surgery followed by radiation therapy.
+The largest studies to date, from Australia, demonstrated that radiotherapy alone achieves equal outcomes with upfront or neoadjuvant surgery followed by radiation therapy.
 The role of surgery is largely historical and relegated to biopsy.
 There have been no head-to-head trials comparing the two treatment strategies, and in the absence of this, surgeons tend to most commonly perform excisional biopsy prior to referring for radiation therapy to eradicate MCC.
 MCC is exquisitely radiosensitive.
 The conclusion amongst published studies in the Radiation Oncology community is that MCC should be managed ideally with radiation therapy alone.

 Chemotherapy

 Because of its significant adverse effects, traditional chemotherapy has been saved for late-stage highly metastasized cases of MCC.
-While some chemotherapeutic regiments have been shown to have transient effects, studies have not found any significant long-term effect on recurrence rate or life expectancy.
+While some chemotherapeutic regimens have been shown to have transient effects, studies have not found any significant long-term effect on recurrence rate or life expectancy.
 As of 2015, there were no FDA-approved standard chemotherapy regimens for MCC treatment.
 The most recent American guidelines do not recommend adjuvant chemotherapy, citing a lack of evidence to suggest improved outcomes.
 Instead, consideration of the need for chemotherapy on a case-by-case basis is recommended.